-From the Storm Prediction Center - Wednesday Night
+From the Storm Prediction Center - Today & Tonight

 As the outer bands from Zeta move through the Panhandle Wednesday evening and Wednesday night, a few tornadoes are possible.
-There is a Slight Risk (level 2 of 5) of Severe Weather, and Tornado Watches could be issued.
+There is a Slight Risk (level 2 of 5) of Severe Weather, and Tornado Watches could be issued later this morning or afternoon.